 Member, International Association of Assessing Officers (IAAO)

-Member, Board of Revision of Taxes
+Member, Board of Revision of Taxes (BRT)

-Vice-Chair of the Board of Directors, GALLOP, a non-profit organization committed to the advancement and empowerment of Philadelphia’s LGBTQ Attorneys
+Vice-Chair, Board of Directors, GALLOP, a non-profit organization committed to the advancement and empowerment of Philadelphia’s LGBTQ Attorneys

 Mentor, Temple University Beasley School of Law OUTLaw mentorship program